grafana/grafana/docs/sources/shared/datasources/tempo-editor-traceql.md

 1. Select a Tempo data source.
 1. Select the **TraceQL** tab.
 1. Start your query on the text line by entering `{`.
 For help with TraceQL syntax, refer to the [Construct a TraceQL query documentation](https://grafana.com/docs/tempo/latest/traceql/#construct-a-traceql-query).
+   Optional: Select **Copy query from Search** to transfer a builder query to the editor.
-1. Optional: Use the Time picker drop-down to change the time and range for the query (refer to the [documentation for instructions](https://grafana.com/docs/grafana/latest/dashboards/use-dashboards/#set-dashboard-time-range)).
+1. Optional: Use the **Time picker** drop-down list to change the time and range for the query (refer to the [documentation for instructions](https://grafana.com/docs/grafana/latest/dashboards/use-dashboards/#set-dashboard-time-range)).
 1. Once you have finished your query, select **Run query**.

 This video provides and example of creating a TraceQL query using the custom tag grouping.